 It is important for companies to be proactive and lay out clear expectations and guidelines for all employees.
 This is because when an employee chooses to list their employer on their social media profiles, they are telling the world they work for and represent your company.
 Gone are the days of separating business and personal lives, and oh, by the way, we can thank social media for that.
 Every action they take on social (whether the employee knows it or not), is now done with the company’s name attached to it.

-Setting social media guidelines and rules are a proactive way for employers to empower employees on their social media accounts while setting clear expectations.
+Setting social media guidelines and rules is a proactive way for employers to empower employees on their social media accounts while setting clear expectations.
 Trust me, I am all about free speech.
 Heck, I even ran and syndicated my own radio show for years before Striventa.
 So if anyone should be opposed to what I am discussing here, it’s me.
 However, with the evolution that is social media, I believe fully that this in no way will hinder your employee’s free speech, but rather teach them and show them how they can be a positive force online while representing who they work for with those company principles.

 Examples of social media guidelines that empower